React Native Dropdown Picker

 Next steps

 I'm working on getting my changes deployed this week.
-The immediate goal is a stable release with all the fixes and improvements merged.
+The immediate goal is a stable release with all the fixes and improvements merged, giving those 80,000+ weekly users a path forward.

 After that, I'm planning a larger overhaul of the UI rendering system.
 The current approach is too rigid.
 I want to give developers more control over how the picker looks and behaves without fighting the library's opinions.

 This work is happening alongside my other side project, Dance Partner.
-Both are pushing my React Native skills in different directions, and I'm here for it.
+Both are pushing my React Native skills in different directions.

 You can read more about my process in this note, or check out the project on npm.